- Have you been caught with areas of your garden not quite summer-ready?

 Tucking a container into the border adds instant color, height and a focal point – the ideal solution if you're still deliberating which specimen tree or shrub to purchase.

-And if you’re struggling for ideas on what to plant in them I can help!
-Registration for my online workshop
+And if you're struggling for ideas on what to plant in them I can help!
+Check out my online workshop: Designing Abundant Containers

 All right – time for action!
 Have fun and tell me what YOU do to fill those "oops" gaps in your garden this year.